Eventuous/docs/content/docs/subscriptions/sub-service.md

 The typed handler will get an instance of `MessageConsumeContext<T>` where `T` is the message type.
 There, you can access the message using the `Message` property without casting it.

+A subscription will invoke a single consumer and give it an instance of the consume context.
+The consumer's job is to handle the message by invoking all the registered handlers.
+By default, Eventuous uses the `DefaultConsumer`, unless specified otherwise when registering the subscription.
+The `IMessageConsumeContext` interface has functions to acknowledge (ACK), not acknowledge (NACK), or ignore the message.
+The default consumer Acks the message when all the handlers processed the message without failures, and at least one handler didn't ignore the message.
+It Nacks the message if any handler returned an error or crashed.
+Finally, it will ignore the message if all the handlers ignored it.
+How the message handling result is processed is unknown to the consumer as this behaviour is transport-specific.
+Each subscription type has its own way to process the message handling result.

 ### Handling result

 The handler needs to return the handling status.
 It's preferred to return the error status `EventHandlingStatus.Failure` instead of throwing an exception.
 When using the `EventHandler` base class, if the event handling function throws an exception, the handler will return the failure status and not float the exception back to the subscription.